- Calculators

-Calculate your Service Level Agreement (SLA) uptime percentage such as 99.9% and product or service’s downtime period with free online SLA calculator.
+Calculate your Service Level Agreement (SLA) uptime percentage such as 99.9% and product or service's downtime period with our free online SLA calculator.

 SLA, or Service Level Agreement, defines the level of service a provider guarantees to its customers.
 Uptime refers to the duration a service is operational, while downtime is the period it's inaccessible.